lenucksi/lxd-portforward/README.md

 Copy `lxd-portforward` and `lxd-portforward-helper` to `/etc/lxd`.

-In the configuration of an LXD profile that your containers will use (e.g. default`), set or amend the following key:
+In the configuration of an LXD profile that your containers will use (e.g. `default`), set or amend to the following key:

 ```
 raw.lxc: |-